awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 ### If your account is on probation or suspended<a name="reputationdashboard-internalreview-probation-suspended"></a>

-When you have implemented changes that you believe will resolve the issue, please email us at the address shown in the email you received from the Amazon SES Enforcement team\.
+When you have implemented changes that you believe will resolve the issue, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue does not occur again\.
 We will consider your appeal and change the status of your account if necessary\.

 If, after your probation or shutdown is listed, we detect the issue again, your account may be subject to an additional probation or shutdown\.
 Repeated incidents may lead to your Amazon SES account being permanently disabled\.